Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Model description

 We use the water equation of state of \citet{mazevet19}, which covers a wide range of physical states, including precisely calculated liquid, gas, and plasma phases and approximated ice and superionic phases.

+The mass fractions and mean molecular weights at a given metallicity are self-consistently calculated.
 At 50$\times$ solar, the hydrogen, helium and water mass fractions are X = 0.4317, Y = 0.1638 and Z = 0.4045, respectively.
 (The hydrogen to helium mass ratio is the same as our pure H/He mixture.)
 These parameters yield an increase in the mean molecular weight of $\mu=3.58$ (from 2.35) for the molecule-dominated region including the envelope and lower radiative atmosphere and $\mu=1.93$ (from 1.28) for the upper atmosphere where $\rm{H_2O}$ is dissociated into atomic H and OH radicals.
 To account for the non-ideal effect in the deep atmosphere and photodissociation in the upper atmosphere, we apply the same approaches as used in the pure H/He case.
 Unless specified, our numerical results are calculated with our default pure H/He setup.